rene-romero/BigDataScala/README.md

 ![Untitled](./img/2.png)

 ## How the Dataset is processed

-There is 3 Main files on the Project inside the myDataset Package.
+There are 3 Main files on the Project inside the myDataset Package.
 ### Functions.scala
 In this file is defined the functions to generate the differentes processes and in this way be able to reuse code at any time..